SicDevelop/RESTapi-backend/README.md

 ```

 ## PgAdmin:
-After running the docker compose command ...
-You will also get pgAdmin (web interface to the database) running.
+After running the `docker compose` command, You will also get pgAdmin (web interface to the database) running.
 If you have worked with it before, this is a big plus.
-The configuration data for the connection is in the .env file and you can customize it.
+The configuration data for the connection is in the `.env` file and you can customize it.
 To connect pgAdmin to PostgresSQL, use the db address, because the docker works like this

 Tested on:
 ```sh